turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

 - Is the overall access granted of the policy at a public, shared and private level?
 - How many accounts, identity providers, services or organizations are referred by the policy?

-The analysis table will return overall access granted and it is subdivided into three categories: ["Public", "Shared", "Private"].
+The analysis table will return overall access granted and it is subdivided into three categories:0

+- Public
+- Shared
+- Private

 Public access has one of the following characteristics: